apache/mynewt-site/docs/os/core_os/porting/port_bsp.md

 |\_user_heap_start | the start of the heap for unallocated memory |
 |\_user_heap_end | the end of the heap for unallocated memory |

 Create an alternate linker script for the bootloader since it is typically linked to use different addresses to boot the main image.

-##What is Missing Now
+##Add Functions and Defines

 At this point, it will be possible to run the `newt` tool to build your target.

 You may find a few Mynewt specific functions missing.
-We will describe these below
+We will describe these below.

 | **Function** | **Description** |
 |-----------|-------------|
 | os_bsp_init() | code to initialize the bsp |
 | os_bsp_systick_init() | code to setup the system tick for the OS |

 You may also find several libc definitions that can be stubbed in your first BSP.
-But you must implement this function to provide memory to the OS and system.
+But you must implement the following function to provide memory to the OS and system.

 | **Function** | **Description** |
 |-----------|-------------|
 | _sbrk | Returns memory from heap (used by malloc) |

-### Implement `_sbrk()`
+* Implement `_sbrk()`

-`sbrk()` is required by libg to get memory from the heap for things like malloc.
+`sbrk()` is required by libc to get memory from the heap for things like malloc.
 Although not strongly BSP dependent, this is currently in the BSP to allow  flexibility in providing system memory.
 See other BSPs for providing `sbrk` functionality.

-### Implement `os_bsp_init()`
+* Implement `os_bsp_init()`

-os_bsp_init should initialize anything required by the OS by the BSP.
-Typically this is very few things.
+`os_bsp_init` should initialize anything required by the OS by the BSP.
+Typically this is a very small set.

-NOTE: currently we are making calls to `_sbrk()` and `close(0)` from os_bsp_init to get around a linker issue where some of libg is not getting included.
-Please include this in your `os_bsp_init`
+NOTE: Currently we are making calls to `_sbrk()` and `close(0)` from `os_bsp_init` to get around a linker issue where some of libc is not getting included.
+Please include this in your `os_bsp_init`.

 ```no-highlight
     /*